Jeffery Ekins: Family

-He married in 1766 Anne, daughter of Philip Baker of Coulston, Wiltshire, and sister of the wife of his brother, John Ekins, dean of Salisbury.
+Ekins married in 1766 Anne, daughter of Philip Baker of Coulston, Wiltshire, and sister of the wife of his brother, John Ekins, dean of Salisbury.
+They had four sons and three daughters.
 Admiral Sir Charles Ekins was their son.
+Their daughter Anne Ekins (1785/6–1886) married John Hooper Holder (1779–1856) as his second wife, in 1812, and had a daughter Emily Janetta.